Scripture Text – James 2:14-26

 Faith is not just a key doctrine in the Christian life, but an important aspect of any true Christian lifestyle.

-Last time we discussed demonic faith; this third aspect of faith we will look into is dynamic faith:
+Last time we discussed dead faith; this second aspect of faith we will tackle is demonic faith: